boobeh123/100-Devs-Web-Dev/Class_06/Shay Howe Advanced HTML & CSS/05 - jQuery/readME.md

-jQuery traversing provides many methods that allows for filtering or selecting elements, adding, removing, or changing styles. jQuery also provides a handful of methods that may manipulate elements by altering the DOM, styles, or attributes. jQuery easily adds one or multiple event handlers to elements.
+jQuery traversing provides many methods that allows for filtering or selecting elements, adding, removing, or changing styles. jQuery also provides a handful of methods that may manipulate elements by altering the DOM, styles, or attributes. jQuery easily adds one or multiple event handlers to elements. jQuery has many effects that involve event methods for showing and hiding content.
+It has animations for fading content in and out, or sliding content up and down.